 - FastPass+ vs. FastPass: What is the Difference?
-How the new ride reservation program compares to Disney's original program.
+How the new ride reservation program compares to Disney's original program (which is still used at Disneyland).

 OK, on to the tips: